 Reserved (2 bytes): Padding to enforce alignment of the data on a 4-byte field.
-The client can fill this field with any value when writing the stream.
-The server MUST ignore the value of this field when reading the stream.

 ConnectionAttempts (2 bytes): The number of connection attempts.

 ConnectionFlags (4 bytes): A value of 0x0001 for this field means that the client is running in cached mode.
 A value of 0x0000 means that the client is not designating a mode of operation.